 The source claims that the agency’s inquiry revealed the role of these officials.

-The agency, according to the source, has records pertaining to its alleged involvement in the case as well as details regarding its alleged participation in the selection and acquisition of the AgustaWestland helicopters.
+The agency, according to the source, has records about its alleged involvement in the case as well as details regarding its alleged participation in the selection and acquisition of the AgustaWestland helicopters.

 The source said that when two of the policemen testified for the CBI earlier this year and gave key information, the agency heard about the alleged participation of five of them.